-Here are the common treatments to remove blackheads:
+Here are the common blackhead removal treatments:

-- Chemical peels –A salicylic acid peel is the primary chemical peel used for unclogging pores and removing dead skin cells that contribute to blackheads.
+- Chemical Peels –A salicylic acid peel is the primary chemical peel used for unclogging pores and removing dead skin cells that contribute to blackheads.
 A salicylic acid peel is a mild peel used for the effective removal of blackheads.
 The chemical solution containing salicylic acid is applied to the skin which eventually leads to the feeling of the upper layers revealing smooth and healthy skin underneath.

-- Manual blackhead removal –Dermatologists or skin experts use a specialized tool called a comedone extractor to extract the blackheads from the skin.
+- Manual Blackhead Removal –Dermatologists or skin experts use a specialized tool called a comedone extractor to extract the blackheads from the skin.
 The blackhead extractor has a round loop at the tip which is placed over the blackhead to be extracted.
 It is gently pressed to remove the plug and pressure is then applied to remove the blockage.
 It is one of the easiest and quickest ways to get rid of blackheads but you should consider taking the help of a professional while using this tool for the right amount of pressure to unclog the pore without harming the skin.

-- Microdermabrasion –In this procedure, the upper layer of skin is scrubbed away using a specialized instrument.
+- Microdermabrasion Treatment –In this procedure, the upper layer of skin is scrubbed away using a specialized instrument.
 This unclogs the pores and removes blackheads.
 It is not a popular choice for blackhead removal as in some cases, it may thicken the upper layer of skin and worsen the blackhead condition.